aws/aws-cdk-rfcs/text/0031-integ-testing.md

 or destruction complete.
 If the action fails, the API will throw an error.
 Asynchronous support for `deploy()` and `destroy()` are not available yet.

-> TBD: configurable options of deploy and destroy

 By default, the APIs print their output and progress to stdout.
 This can be configured using options on the APIs.